juniorgasparotto/GraphExpression/README.md

 # <a name="impl-deserialization" />Deserialization

-Deserialization is the process of transformation of graph expression in the form of text to a specified entity.
+Deserialization is the process of transformation of a text to a specified entity.
 We split it up deserialization into two types: **deserialization circular entity** and **deserialization of complex entities**.

-The deserialization process uses as a basis the `Roslyn` `C#` language compiler.
+The deserialization process uses as a base the compiler `Roslyn` .
 This has pros and cons.

 The good part is that we don't have to reimplement the reading of mathematical expressions, because with the Roslyn is possible convert `string` , which is a mathematical expression, in a `SystaxTree` and do the build for a mathematical expression.